MirantisContainers/mke-docs/content/docs/getting-started/create-cluster.md

    | **controller+worker** | A manager node that runs both control plane and data plane components.
 This role combines the responsibilities of managing cluste   operations and executing workloads. |
    | **worker**            | A worker node that runs the data plane components.
 These nodes are dedicated to executing workloads and handling the operational task   assigned by the control plane. |
    | **single**            | A special role used when the cluster consists of a single node.
 This node handles both control plane and data plane components, effectivel   managing and executing workloads within a standalone environment. |

+   Additionally, you must provide the external address, which is the domain name of the load balancer configured as described in the [System Requirements "Load Balancer" section](../system-requirements#load-balancer-requirements).
+   The external address must be set in `apiServer.externalAddress` field in the config file.

 ## Create a cluster